 Based on the above considerations, we recommend a rounded BEG of 4,500–10,000 spawners (point target 5,000) for estimated total escapement, and 3,600–8,100 spawners (point target 4,000) for the unexpanded survey count.
 The recommended BEG for the survey count is lower than the current BEG of 4,000–9,200 spawners (point goal 6,300), representing downward adjustments of 10% and 12%, respectively, in the lower and upper bounds.

-Climatic variation affects salmon survival and adult population size at both inter-annual and inter-decadal (i.e., regime) time scales, a fact that is abundantly evident in the highly variable Berners River coho data series.
+Climatic variation affects salmon survival and adult population size at both inter-annual and inter-decadal (i.e., regime) time scales, a fact that is abundantly evident in the highly variable Berners River coho salmon data series.
 Ideally, a BEG should be sufficiently flexible to guide fishery managers toward achieving available MSY during extended periods of either favorable and unfavorable conditions, without the need to make an a priori prediction about the duration of periods of anomalous survival.
 The BEGs (for both total escapement and the unexpanded survey count) recommended above represent our attempt to balance these considerations based on analyses of data series acquired during a period of substantial variation in survival, growth, reproductive capacity, and stock productivity.

 Fishery Selection: Interaction with Other Factors